top of page

 If the address is questionable, it’s often faster (and cheaper) to do a targeted skip trace than to rack up attempts at a dead end.

 A good server can do a lot with a little—but the right details can cut days off your timeline.
+Helpful details to provide (when you have them) include:

-• Best phone number(s) and email(s) associated with the subject
+• Best phone number(s) and email(s) associated with the subject.

-• Vehicle description(s) and plate (even partial)
+• Vehicle description(s) and plate (even partial).

-• Work schedule clues (shift work, travel days, “always gone by 7am”)
+• Work schedule clues (shift work, travel days, “always gone by 7 AM”).

-• Photos (if available and lawful to share)
+• Photos (if available and lawful to share).

-• Known associates at the address (roommates, spouse, family)
+• Known associates at the address (roommates, spouse, family).

-• Any safety concerns (dogs, threats, firearms, prior incidents)
+• Any safety concerns (dogs, threats, firearms, prior incidents).

-What not to do
+What Not to Do

 • Don’t guess.
 Bad intel wastes attempts.